-Increasing the number of patient incidents reviewed to ensure they meet the correct definitions and NRLS guidance
+Increasing the number of patient incidents reviewed to ensure they meet the correct definitions and NRLS guidance using the reports produced 6 monthly from the NRLS and additional internal reviews of data quality.

-Incidents are reviewed on a routine cycle to ensure that they meet the criteria for reporting to the NRLS.
-Incidents are reviewed by managers in the first instance.
-The central governance team will then perform additional checks prior to upload to the NRLS.
-Our reporting is also benchmarked using the reports produced six monthly from the NRLS and additional internal reviews of data quality.
+• Incidents are reviewed on a routine cycle to ensure that they meet the criteria for reporting to the NRLS.
+Incidents are reviewed by Managers in the first instance.
+The central Governance team will then perform additional checks prior to upload to the NRLS.
+Our reporting is also benchmarked

-Introducing three way reconciliation between complaints, incident reports and Datix to trace all complaints (e.g. identified through patient feedback, staff feedback, insurance claims, and patient safety complaints) to incident reports and subsequently to Datix.
+Introducing three way reconciliation between complaints, incident reports and Datix to trace all complaints (eg identified through patient feedback, staff feedback, insurance claims, and patient safety complaints) to incident reports and subsequently to Datix.

-- This has been an area of significant development during 2013/14.
-We have noted improved cross departmental working across Incidents Complaints and claims and the aggregated reporting has evolved due to further engagement in the creation of the aggregated reports at a divisional level.
-We also focus on narrative feedback to include learning, again at a divisional level. - We will share best practice examples from other Trusts to assist the Trust in developing an adequate system.
+This has been an area of significant development during 2013/14.
+We have noted improved cross departmental working across Incidents Complaints and Claims and the aggregated reporting has evolved due to further engagement in the creation of the aggregated reports at a Divisional level.
+We also focus on narrative feedback to include learning, again at a Divisional level.

+We will share best practice examples from other Trusts to assist the Trust in developing an adequate system.